Yoga For Beginners!

 Yoga is not a religion.
 It is an exercise that goes beyond improving our physique.
 It is a form of meditative workout that helps improve our mood, behavior, and generally our perspective towards life.
 Practicing yoga motivates us to become better versions of ourselves.

-How Often Should A Beginner Do Yoga?
+How Many Times A Week Should A Beginner Practice Yoga?

 According to some yoga experts, you will get to see the benefits faster the more often you practice yoga.
 One hour a day is better than once a week, but that isn’t always practical especially to those who have just begun.